Q.1 How much does United Way spend on fundraising and administration?

 • Get informed — follow us on social media, sign up for our e-newsletter and share our message.

-• Get experience — take a Seeing Is Believing Tour, participate in Day of Caring, join a United Way event.
+• Get engaged — take a Seeing Is Believing Tour, watch a Community United Conversation Series, participate in Day of Caring, join a United Way event.

-• Participate — volunteer, join our board, host an event, volunteer as a speaker.
+• Participate — volunteer, join our Board of Directors, host an event, volunteer as a speaker.

 Q.7 In addition to running a workplace campaign, how can organizations support United Way?

-Get involved by making a corporate donation; participating in United Way events; sponsor a United Way special event, donating to our Online Auction, consider launching a sponsored employee program, work with us to organize a Seeing is Believing Tour for staff and more.
-We have opportunities available for workplaces large and small.
+Get involved by making a corporate donation; participating in United Way events; sponsoring a United Way special event; donating to our Online Auction; consider launching a Sponsored Employee Program, work with us to organize a Seeing is Believing Tour for staff and more.
+We have opportunities available for workplaces large and small, to get involved, share resources, and learn more.